 Passengers should also know how to alert the crew if they believe someone has gone missing.

-Your SMS will also include emergency procedures for other situations:
+Your SMS must also include emergency procedures for other situations:

 • a personal injury or other medical emergency